dasch-swiss/dsp-tools/docs/cli-commands.md

 - `-u` | `--user` (optional, default: `root@example.com`): username (e-mail) used for authentication with the DSP-API
 - `-p` | `--password` (optional, default: `test`): password used for authentication with the DSP-API
 - `--skip-first-resource` (optional): the `xmlupload` should skip the first saved resource.
   This is not implemented for stashed links.
+- `--suppress-update-prompt` (optional): don't prompt when using an outdated version of DSP-TOOLS (useful for contexts without interactive shell, e.g. when the Terminal output is piped into a file)

 For this command to work,
 the pickle file `~/.dsp-tools/xmluploads/[server]/resumable/latest.pkl` must exist.